Medical Report Template: Free Download for Clinical Use

 After the visit

 • Complete the assessment before you sign.
 Use the most specific ICD-10 code available.
 Avoid unspecified codes.
 Use a more precise code when one applies.
+Example: E11.65 (Type 2 diabetes with hyperglycemia) rather than E11.9 (without complications).

 • List each plan item separately.
 Note follow-up timing and the responsible party.